North Carolina

 UOCAVA citizens may complete an FPCA or FWAB and send the form to their county board of elections using one of these methods:

-For the 2024 Primary Election, absentee ballot requests must be received by the county board of elections no later than 5 PM on February 27, 2024.
+For the 2024 General Election, absentee ballot requests must be received by the county board of elections no later than 5 PM on October 29, 2024.

 After that date, the voter should receive their absentee ballot within about a week of submitting the request, provided the request was received before the deadline.
 Therefore, in order to allow enough time for the absentee ballot requests to be fulfilled before the deadline for the voter to submit the absentee ballot, requests should be made as far in advance of the deadline as possible.